antixenoinitiative/axiwiki/dealing-with-swarm.md

 # Destroying the Swarm

-There are a number of ways to destroy the swarm during an Interceptor fight.
-Many commanders opt to fly flakless at some point, but it is advisable to start out using flak and then making the decision on what style or swarm-management techniques you want to transition to later on.
 The only effective weapon against the Swarm is the remote release Flak Launcher.
 All techniques to destroy the Swarm require this weapon to be fitted.

 ## How to use the Flak Launcher